smart-home-technology/it-switch-codes-app/README.md

 ### See the [live app](https://smart-home-technology.github.io/it-switch-codes-app).

 Using this little webapp here you can freely generate all the SMS messages as they are being used in the [Intertechno SMS Switch](https://smart-home-technology.ch/en/products/consumer/sms-switch).
+Messages that can be generated are as follows:

+ - On/Off/Dim commands for receivers
+ - Turn on/off feedback and save feedback numbers
+ - Set timers that run autonomously on gateway

 Essentially it provides an encoding javascript module - which you could use on its own (see [js/IntertechnoSwitchMessenger.js](https://github.com/smart-home-technology/it-switch-codes-app/blob/master/js/IntertechnoSwitchMessenger.js)) - or together with the web-frontend.
 The former might be interesting to use in combination with an app of your own.